rust-lang/rfcs/text/0000-non-ascii-idents.md

 #![forbid(non_ascii_idents)]
 ```

 Some Unicode character look confusingly similar to each other or even identical like the Latin **A** and the Cyrillic **А**.
 The compiler may warn you about names that are easy to confuse with keywords, names from the same crate and imported items.
-If needed (but not recommended) this warning can be silenced with a `#[allow(confusable_non_ascii_idents)]` annotation on the enclosing function or module.
+If needed (but not recommended) this warning can be silenced with a `#[allow(confusable_idents)]` annotation on the enclosing function or module.

 ## Usage notes